One of the leading challenges in mobile app development is getting apps to the market on time and within the estimated budget.

 In fact, leading IT companies have started adding a fifth stage into the mix – QA engineering.
-They have testers and QA engineers working side by side on a project to ensure not only a bug-free experience but also a smooth and seamless one for end users.
+They have testers and QA engineers working side by side on a project to ensure a bug-free, smooth and seamless experience for end-users.

 However, with the introduction of this fifth discipline, confusion has only increased within the industry.
-Smaller companies with restricted budgets are wondering if they are losing out on something if they don’t hire a QA engineer; others are promoting their senior testers and entrusting them with the role of QA engineering.
+Smaller companies with restricted budgets are wondering if they are losing out on something if they don’t hire a QA engineer.
+Other companies are promoting their senior testers and entrusting them with the role of QA engineering.

 Then there’s the question of testing if it’s easy to use and provides a smooth experience to the user.
 This is known as usability testing.